tschatzl/tschatzl.github.io/_posts/2021-09-16-jdk17-g1-parallel-gc-changes.md

   * Serial GC, Parallel GC and ZGC support string deduplication like G1 and Shenandoah in JDK 18.
 [JEP 192](http://openjdk.java.net/jeps/192) gives details about this technique, now applicable to all Hotspot collectors.

-  * Support for archived heap objects for Serial gc is in development in [JDK-8273508](https://bugs.openjdk.java.net/browse/JDK-8273508).
+  * Support for archived heap objects for Serial GC is in development in [JDK-8273508](https://bugs.openjdk.java.net/browse/JDK-8273508).

   * Hamlin Li is currently doing great work on improving evacuation failure handling with the apparent goal to enable object pinning in G1 in the future; I wrote a short post on the problems and possible approaches [earlier](https://tschatzl.github.io/2021/06/28/evacuation-failure.html).